-- Consider placing the pupil with peers who share the same language.
-Review frequently. - Place pupil in middle ability settings (do not automatically put in lower ability/SEN groupings) - Seat the pupil with fluent English speaker to provide good language models - Prepare tutor group for the new arrival - Identify and brief willing 'buddies' and give buddies some 'training' on how to support.
+- Learners at early stages of EAL arriving in KS4 will require a flexible and personalised timetable and alternative qualifications as part of a pathway for post 16.
+Involve Careers specialist and parents. - Consider placing the pupil with peers who share the same language.
+Review frequently. - Place pupil in middle/higher ability settings [do not automatically put in lower ability/SEN groupings - low levels in English does not equate to low ability]. - Seat the pupil with fluent English speaker to provide good language models - Prepare tutor group for the new arrival - Identify and brief willing 'buddies' and give buddies some 'training' on how to support.